 (3) The jetties CEO shall, before issuing a jetty licence, give the Minister an opportunity to make recommendations in respect of the issue of the licence and shall have regard to any recommendations made by the Minister.

-[Regulation 17 inserted in Gazette 23 Nov 2010 p.
+[Regulation 17 inserted: Gazette 23 Nov 2010 p.
 5864.]

 Division 3 — Disposal licences

-18. Application for and issue of disposal licence
+18. Application for and issue of disposal licence (Act s.
+47)

 (1) An application under section 47(1) of the Act for a disposal licence shall be made to the Minister in the form of Form 7.